Learn Japanese for Free Series

 How to Learn Japanese Intelligently

 The main goal of our guides is to teach you to learn Japanese intelligently.
 Most people when they learn a language ask their teachers and friends on how to learn the language and some even extensively research online or read forums about what are some of the best tricks.
 The biggest problem in asking someone who has learned Japanese themselves is that they assume the way they learned is the best way to learn and which may be true for them but probably not true for you.
-When creating these guides we stopped to hear the advice from many different people to provide the ultimate and widest ranging look on how to learn Japanese.
+When creating these guides we stopped to hear the advice from many different people to provide the ultimate and widest ranging look on how to learn Japanese for free.
 Our hope is that you look through all of the guides and find the method or strategy that works best for you and test them out.
 This will involve some trial and error on your part because you may not actually know what your learning style is and I would be more surprised if you knew it as opposed to not.

 One example of this is learning to write Japanese characters.
 Some people can learn how to read Japanese characters simply through writing them over and over again but this method does not work for me.
 If something is not memorable I will usually forget it, so the best way to learn how to write kanji for me is through the Heisig method of creating a story line for each kanji, similar to how some people remember long lines of numbers.
 If I had not tested both methods I would not have figured out which method of studying is more suitable for me.
 The same will apply to you as well in that you need to test out multiple of the methods to find the one that suits you best and once you find it then dive all in.